Void-Ghost000/Hexpylot/FAQ.md

 # FAQ

 This document answers common questions about HexPylot.

-The goal is to be transparent about both its strengths and its limitations.
+The goal is to be transparent about what HexPylot can do, what it cannot do, and why those limits exist.

 HexPylot is a personal learning and exploration project.
 It is not a production-ready framework and is not presented as one.